Ph.D., Yale University

 Jud Mathews is the Associate Dean for Academic Affairs at Penn State Law.
 His scholarly work focuses mostly on administrative law and constitutional law.
 He has written extensively about techniques of constitutional rights adjudication, in the United States and in other jurisdictions, and in particular about proportionality review.
 His scholarship in administrative law has explored the political economy of judicial deference doctrines and the connections between administrative law and democratic theory.
 His dissertation, which won the American Political Science Association’s Corwin Award for the best dissertation in the field of public law, is the basis of a forthcoming book to be published by Oxford University Press.
-Titled Extending Rights’ Reach: Constitutions, Private Law, and Judicial Power, which is a cross-national study of how constitutional rights shape the legal relations of private parties.
+Titled Extending Rights’ Reach: Constitutions, Private Law, and Judicial Power in Germany, the United States, and Canada, will be published by Oxford University Press.

 Prior to joining Penn State Law, Dean Mathews was a visiting assistant professor at the University of Illinois College of Law.
 After law school, he worked as a law clerk for Judge Guido Calabresi on the U.S. Court of Appeals for the Second Circuit.
 Dean Mathews spent the 2021-22 academic year at the Humboldt University of Berlin with a research fellowship from the Alexander von Humboldt Foundation.

 Administrative Agencies, in Max Planck Encyclopedia of Comparative Constitutional Law (forthcoming 2022)

 "Rights, Proportionality, and Constitutional Governance: A Comparative and Global Approach," (Oxford University Press, 2019) (with Alec Stone Sweet).

 "Extending Rights’ Reach: Constitutions, Private Law, and Judicial Power," (Oxford University Press, 2018).